Britain gives Putin until midnight to explain nerve attack on former spy

 Russian ambassador Alexander Yakovenko, summoned to the Foreign Office, was given until the end of Tuesday to explain what happened or face what May said were“much more extensive” measures against the $1.5 trillion Russian economy.

 If no satisfactory Russian response is received by midnight London time then May will outline Britain’s response in parliament.
-She is due to hold a meeting of top security officials on Wednesday.
+She was due to hold a meeting of top security officials on Wednesday.

-Foreign Secretary Boris Johnson said on Tuesday that the British response would be“commensurate but robust”.
+Foreign Secretary Boris Johnson said that the British response would be“commensurate but robust”.

-“We’re giving Russia until midnight to explain how it came to be that Novichok was used on the streets of Wiltshire,” he said.“We cannot exclude that they have an explanation.”
+U.S. President Donald Trump, who on Tuesday ousted Rex Tillerson as Secretary of State, said that it sounded as if Russia was to blame.
+Trump said he would take the British conclusions about Russia’s involvement as fact.

-Russia has requested access to the nerve agent used against Skripal but Britain has denied it access, Russian Foreign Minister Sergei Lavrov said.
-Britain’s Russian ambassador met Lavrov’s deputy in Moscow on Tuesday, a spokesman for the British embassy said.[nL8N1QV3PK]
+Russia has requested access to the nerve agent used against Skripal but Britain has rejected this, Russian Foreign Minister Sergei Lavrov said.
+Britain’s ambassador to Russia met Lavrov’s deputy in Moscow on Tuesday, an embassy spokesman said.[nL8N1QV3PK]

 Britain could call on allies for a coordinated Western response, freeze the assets of Russian business leaders and officials, expel diplomats, launch targeted cyber attacks and cut back participation in events such as the soccer World Cup.